kaiaai/kaiaai.github.io/_posts/2023-09-24-rebuild-micro-ros-arduino-library.md

 I don't normally expect anyone to be rebuilding this library, so these instructions are, essentially, a documentation for myself.

-In some cases, tayloring [Kaia.ai](https://kaia.ai) software for your particular robot may require tweaking your robot's Kaia.ai-compatible firmware.
+In some cases, tayloring Kaia.ai software for your particular robot may require tweaking your robot's Kaia.ai-compatible firmware.
  For example a firmware tweak may be necessary when adding new robot sensors.

-T
+The Micro-ROS library communicates sensor data from the Arduino micro-controller (ESP32 in our case) to the PC running ROS2, where the sensor data gets processed.

-The Micro-ROS library communicates sensor data from the Arduino micro-controller (ESP32 in our case) and the PC running ROS2, where the sensor data gets processed.
-If the newly-added sensor output the type of data that the Micro-ROS library does not support already, the Micro-ROS has to be extended accordingly.
+If the newly-added sensor outputs the type of data that the Micro-ROS library does not support already, the Micro-ROS library has to be extended accordingly.
 That includes tweaking the Micro-ROS code - e.g. adding a special message type for the new sensor's data - followed by rebuilding the library.

 As the first step in the process, follow these steps to